 After a rooster woke me up around 4:32 on the first day, I managed to beat him three mornings in a row.
-That's not the only thing that reminds me of Sukawati (or Bali as a whole), and the one that stings like a fish bone stuck on my throat is that they are both small rural poor communities overwhelmed by tourism.
+That's not the only thing about this place that reminds me of Sukawati (or Bali as a whole), and the one that stings like a fish bone stuck on my throat is that they are both small, rural, poor communities that are overwhelmed by tourism.

-With the limited timeframe of my visit to Cambodia, I opted to focus on visiting Ankor Wat and its surrounding temples and ruins.
+With the limited time I allocated for Cambodia, I opted to focus on visiting Ankor Wat and its surrounding temples and ruins.
 Some might be able to only afford one day ticket, but it's well worth getting a 3-day if you want a full, immersive experience.
-My humble homestay was only a couple of miles away and came with a free bike rental that allowed my to explore the entirety of Angkor Archaeological Park, about 8-10 square miles in 3 consecutive days, in the excruciating heat and the merciless sun.
+My humble homestay was only a couple of miles away and came with a free bike rental that allowed me to explore the entirety of Angkor Archaeological Park, about 8-10 square miles in 3 consecutive days in excruciating heat and under the merciless sun.
 I also suggest going to Angkor National Museum, maybe even before visiting any of the sites.
 The exhibit is so rich with the information about Khmer history and culture in general, you might not even need to hire those tour guides waiting for you at the temples.